-Paragraphs
+from paragraph

 CORE PRINCIPLE 1

 SCOPE 2

 DEFINITIONS 5

 RECOGNITION 8

 Borrowing costs eligible for capitalisation 10

 Excess of the carrying amount of the qualifying asset over recoverable amount 16

 Commencement of capitalisation 17

 Suspension of capitalisation 20

 Cessation of capitalisation 22

 DISCLOSURE 26

 TRANSITIONAL PROVISIONS 27

 EFFECTIVE DATE 29

+WITHDRAWAL OF SB-FRS 23 (ISSUED 2003) 30

+APPENDIX

+Amendments to other pronouncements

-TABLE OF CONCORDANCE
+TARLE OF CONCORDANCE

-Statutory Board Financial Reporting Standard 23 Borrowing Costs (SB-FRS 23) is set out in paragraphs 1-29.
+Statutory Board Financial Reporting Standard 23 Borrowing Costs (SB-FRS 23) is set out in paragraphs 1-30.
 All of the paragraphs have equal authority.
-SB-FRS 23 should be read in the context of its core principle, the Preface to Statutory Board Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
+SB-FRS 23 should be read in the context of its core principle, the Preface to Statutory Board Financial Reporting Standards and the SB-FRS Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.